 ‘. . . this amateur (in the best sense) attempt to document historical and literary diarists is a great browse.
 Truly a labour of love by one individual, over diarists can be accessed through a variety of lists, including alphabetically, chronologically and by profession, and for each there is a brief biographical summary, journal dates and a few links.
 This isn’t the site for in depth information on any of the diarists but it does provide a good overview of journal-writers from 838 right up to the present day.’
 Michelle Pauli, The Guardian.

-The Diary Review and its companion website The Diary Junction are maintained privately without any funding or advertising.
-If, however, if you like, or make use of, either website please consider supporting their author/editor by purchasing one or more of his new books in the Not a Brave New World trilogy.
+The Diary Review (along with its companion websites And so made significant . . . and The Diary Junction) are maintained privately without any funding or advertising.
+If, however, you like, or make use of, either website please consider supporting their author/editor by purchasing one or more of his books in the Not a Brave New World trilogy.
 Thank you.

 Not a Brave New Worldis a fictional memoir, a trilogy in three wives, spanning the whole of the 21st century: one man’s - Kip Fenn’s - frank account, sometimes acutely painful and sometimes surprisingly joyful, of his three partners, and his career in international diplomacy working to tackle the rich-poor divide.

 GILLIAN - Book One - Amazon sales Kip Fenn’s first love is in a coma.
 His father suddenly isn’t his father.
 After formative trips to Brussels and Brazil, Kip wins a civil service job.
 Unfortunately, a media baron discovers his sexual weakness and is blackmailing him for government secrets.
 If only Kip could find solace in his wife’s arms or joy in his children.